saranbud/Customer_Segmentation_Tinnitus-Patients/README.md

 # Tinnitus Patient Segmentation

-End-to-end unsupervised patient segmentation pipeline built on Databricks, using a 10,000-row research-calibrated synthetic tinnitus cohort.
+End-to-end unsupervised patient segmentation pipeline built on Databricks, using a 10,000-row tinnitus cohort.
 The project identifies clinically meaningful patient subgroups, validates their stability, and translates results into company-facing engagement and support strategies.

 ---